Purchase Order Process: Challenges, Automation & Best Practices

 10. Close the PO

 However, if your order doesn’t arrive as expected, you’ll need to get in touch with your vendor to make sure they correct their mistakes.
-This could mean issuing a refund for damaged items or shipping additional products if the order volume was off on their dollar.

 After that, you’re all set!
 The entire process is finished and can be repeated again and again.